Eddy Usage

 SAVE_CONFIG

-to save the temperature offset settings! - In summary, compared to most other procedures, the above calibration process is more challenging and time-consuming.
-It may require practice and multiple attempts to achieve excellent first layer printing results over a wide temperature range!
+to save the temperature offset settings! - In summary, the calibration process described above is more challenging and time-consuming compared to most other procedures.
+It may require practice and multiple attempts to achieve excellent first-layer print results across a wide temperature range!

-- The macro below will raise the nozzle to
+- The macro below will first raise the nozzle to

 10mm

-before performing leveling, then quickly level the bed, and after leveling is complete, raise the nozzle to2mm
+before performing bed leveling, then quickly sweep the bed.
+After the sweeping is completed, the nozzle will be raised to2mm

 - Z_TILT_ADJUST